 What if my students share personal information in class?
 How will that information be kept private if the class recording is shared with students?

 Students are notified in advance that classes are being recorded and are given the option of muting their own audio/video.
 Students will also be instructed through Blackboard that the recordings may not be shared with anyone outside the class.
 Faculty should remind students that the class is being recorded and the options available to them, as well as of their ethical responsibility as emerging professionals to keep personal information shared in class private.

-The purpose of asking all faculty to record their classes is to ensure that all of our students have access to our lectures and class discussions—and not to evaluate our faculty.
-If you normally teach your course on ground, and are teaching online due to COVID-19 mitigation efforts, the university will not be accessing your recordings to evaluate your teaching.
+The purpose of asking all faculty to record their classes is to ensure that all of our students have access to our lectures and class discussions — not to evaluate our faculty.
+If you normally teach your course in person and are teaching online due to COVID-19 mitigation efforts, the university will not be accessing your recordings to evaluate your teaching.